opencap/protocol/README.md

 ## ENDPOINTS

-All endpoints (Tier 1 and Tier 2) adhere to RESTful standards and communicate using JSON.
+All endpoints (Tier 1-3) adhere to RESTful standards and communicate using JSON.

 All endpoints are served at the URL in the following format: